prasadhonrao/devcamper/deploy/k8s/without-volume/README.md

+# Overview

+Follow the below instructions to understand data storage behavior in K8s cluster when no volume is defined and how to setup the application in Kubernetes cluster without using any Volume.

+## Data Storage in Kubernetes without Volume

+- Data Storage: The data is stored in the container's writable layer.
+- Ephemeral Storage: The data is ephemeral and tied to the container's lifecycle.
+- Container Dependency:
+  - Restart: If the container is restarted (e.g., stopped and started again), the data in the writable layer persists.
+  - Removal: If the container is deleted and a new container is created, the data in the writable layer is lost.
+- Isolation: Each container has its own writable layer, so data is isolated to that specific contai

-# Setup Instructions
+## Setup Instructions

 Follow the below instructions to setup the application in Kubernetes cluster using EmptyDir Volume.
-Note that the data will be lost when the pod is deleted.

-## Database Secrets
+### Database Secrets

 1. Create Mongo database username and password in base64 format: